markovarghese/ambaridocker/README.md

 - You need to
     - bring up the environment, using `docker compose up -d`
     - wait for ~5 minutes to allow time for the MySQL startup script to create the users and schema
-    - Open http://localhost:8080 and run the Ambari wizard to install Apache Kafkaa, Ranger, etc.
+    - Sign into http://localhost:8080 using the username/password `admin` / `admin` and launch the install wizard to install Apache Kafkaa, Ranger, etc. During the install...
+        - In the `Install Options > Target Hosts` area, provide `ambariagent[1-3]` as the hostnames and choose `Perform manual registration on hosts and do not use SSH`
+        -
-        -  During the install, choose MariaDB/MySQL as the database for Apache Hive, Ranger, etc. Provide `mariadb_server` as the hostname for the existing MySQL cluster.
+        - During the install, choose MariaDB/MySQL as the database for Apache Hive, Ranger, etc. Provide `mariadbserver` as the hostname for the existing MySQL cluster.
     - Once you are done/stuck, bring down the environment using `docker compose down`

 > Note: There is an open bug that prevents Apache Yarn from starting, once the Ambari wizard is done